 It’s been said that everyone has a story to tell, and for most of us, that’s true.
 It doesn’t matter if it’s a 150,000-word epic fantasy, or a short story, we usually have a need to tell it.

-If that’s you, don’t put it off because you think you’re not capable.
+If that’s you, don’t put it off because you think you’re not capable, and don't let the feeling of writing your first book overwhelm you.
 Put a few thousand words to paper and see how it feels.
 Work on it, upload it, and see what others think.

 Try Publisher Rocket right here to find the most profitable keywords and boost your Amazon Sales!Click here to get Publisher Rocket